btholt/complete-intro-to-containers/lessons/buildah.md

 ### Installation

-Follow [the instructions here][buildah-install] for your distro of Linux (if you're not using the container, I will be except for one part at thend):
+Follow [the instructions here][buildah-install] for your distro of Linux (if you're not using the container, I will be except for one part at the end):

 This is for only if you're not using the Buildah container.
 Make sure you have a valid `/etc/containers/registries.conf`.
 If you don't have that file, put this there: